 During her time as a scientist, she co-authored four published research journal articles on subjects including the molecular and cellular mechanisms of learning and memory and the protective effects of nutritional supplementation against neurodegenerative disease.
 She presented her research at international conferences including the Annual Meeting of the Society of Neuroscience and the Annual Meeting of the Association for Research in Vision and Ophthalmology.

-To pursue her current career in acupuncture and herbal medicine, Ashley studied for five years and received her doctorate from the Pacific College of Oriental Medicine in Chicago, IL.
-While attending Pacific College, she had the opportunity to learn invaluable knowledge from her brilliant teachers, supervisors, and mentors.
-With the knowledge and experience that she gained from this graduate program, which includes a total of 3,308 hours with 900 clinical hours, she is able to effectively treat patients using an integrative approach.
+To pursue her current career in acupuncture and herbal medicine, Ashley studied for five years and received her doctorate from the Pacific College of Oriental Medicine in Chicago, IL and San Diego, CA. With the knowledge and experience that she gained from this graduate program, which includes a total of 3,308 hours with 900 clinical hours, she is able to effectively treat patients using an integrative approach.